xciphertv/gta5-mode-direct-download/README.md

 Contributions are welcome!
 Here's how you can help:

-1. **Report bugs** - Open an issue with details about the problem
+1. **Report bugs** – Open an issue with details
-2. **Suggest features** - Share ideas for improvements
+2. **Suggest features** – Share ideas for improvements
-3. **Submit code** - Fork the repo and create a pull request
+3. **Submit code** – Fork the repo and create a pull request
-4. **Test compatibility** - Try the script on different browsers/systems
+4. **Test compatibility** – Try the script on different browsers/systems

 ### Development Setup
 1. Fork this repository
 2. Install Tampermonkey
 3. Load the script in development mode
 4. Make changes and test on GTA5-Mods.com
 5. Submit a pull request with your improvements

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

 This script is for educational and convenience purposes only.
 It:
 - Does not bypass any security measures
 - Does not violate GTA5-Mods.com's terms of service
 - Simply automates normal user interactions
 - Respects all download restrictions and requirements

 Use responsibly and in accordance with GTA5-Mods.com's terms of service.

 ## 🙏 Acknowledgments

 - GTA5-Mods.com for providing an excellent modding platform
 - The Tampermonkey team for creating a powerful userscript manager
 - The modding community for inspiration and feedback

 ## 📞 Support

 If you encounter issues or have questions:

 1. Check the [Issues](../../issues) section for existing solutions
 2. Create a new issue with:
    - Browser and version
    - Tampermonkey version
    - Steps to reproduce the problem
    - Error messages (if any)

 ---